PrivacyEngineering/hawk-integration-java/README.md

 atomic
 data references (Usages) and sample / batch / export them to the Hawk Service.
-The benefit of using the Java Integration is that you can track encrypted traffic or in the future even traffic to external api's.
+The benefit of using the Java Integration is that you can track encrypted traffic or in the future even traffic to external APIs.

 ## Spring